rackerlabs/support-how-to/content/exchange/cloud-office-control-panel-overview.md

 -  **Blacklists** - Control domain or individual mailbox blacklist settings.
 -  **Safelists** - Control domain or individual mailbox safelist settings.

-### Hosted Exchange
+### Microsoft Exchange

 The Microsoft Exchange section provides you with options and tools such as spam filtering, distribution lists, contacts, resources, and mobile devices for Microsoft Exchange.

-Following are some of the options available in the **Hosted Exchange** section of the control panel:
+Following are some of the options available in the **Microsoft Exchange** section of the control panel:

 #### Email Accounts